Simon-K-Schaefer/ManifoldX/README.md

 ```

 ## Ala scan and 20AA scan
-The base version of ManifoldX subtitutes
+The base version of ManifoldX subtitutes every resdiue with Ala to identify important residue due to loss of
+interaction energy.
+ManifoldX_20AA substitutes every residues with all 20 natural AA to create variants possible
+improvements in interaction energy or identify disruptive substitutions.

 ## Troubleshooting and additional information